Learning from Similar Linear Representations: Adaptivity, Minimaxity, and Robustness: Multi-task Learning with Similar Representations

 Furthermore, if the data from tasks in $S^c$ satisfies the linear model \eqref{eq: linear model} (without any latent structure assumption) and Assumption \ref{asmp: x}, then w.p. at least $1-e^{-C'(p+\log T)}$, we also have

 \end{theorem}

-\begin{remark} The upper bound of $\max_{t \in S}\twonorm{\hbetak{t}-\bbetaks{t}}$ is the minimum of two terms, where the first term corresponds to the rate obtained through data aggregation and the second term corresponds to the single task rate.
-It shows that our algorithm is automatically \textbf{adaptive} to the optimal situation, no matter whether learning through data aggregation is beneficial or not.
-Furthermore, it is \textbf{robust} to a small fraction of outlier tasks, in the sense that representation MTL is still beneficial when the outlier fraction $|S^c|/T$ is small. \end{remark}
+In Theorem \ref{thm: mtl}, the upper bound of $\twonorm{\hbetak{t}-\bbetaks{t}}$ for $t \in S$ is the minimum of two terms, where the first term corresponds to the rate obtained through data aggregation and the second term corresponds to the single-task rate.
+This result shows that our algorithm is automatically \textbf{adaptive} to the optimal situation, whether or not aggregating data across tasks is beneficial.
+Furthermore, it demonstrates that Algorithm \ref{algo: mtl} is \textbf{robust} to a small fraction of outlier tasks, in the sense that representation MTL remains beneficial when the outlier proportion $\epsilon$ is small.